damhau/azdo-pull-request/README.md

 1. Click on the add button in the Azure DevOps Pull Request view.
 2. Follow the prompts to select the repository, source branch, and provide a title and description.

+### Create Pull Request for the Current Branch

+1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P).
+2. Run `AzDo PR Review: Create Pull Request for Current Branch`.
+3. Confirm the repository and follow the prompts to provide the pull request details.

 ### Add Comment to Pull Request

 1. Select a pull request and click on the comment icon.